SuLab/WikidataIntegrator/README.md

  leaves a crippled item in Wikidata.
 Before a merge, any potential conflicts should be resolved first.

 ## Pubmed Articles ##
-The class wdi_core.wdi_helpers.PubmedStub allows you to create article items.
-Given a PMID, it retrives the article title, and DOIs using Entrez Eutils.
+The class wdi_core.wdi_helpers.PubmedItem allows you to create article items.
+Given a PMID, it will create an item representing this journal article.
+It can also retrieve existing items.
-It then creates a wikidata item.
-More detailed information can be filled in by other bots.
 This is useful for quickly creating items to use in reference statements.

 ## Database Release ##
 The class wdi_core.wdi_helpers.Release allows you to create an item for a database release.
 These should be used in reference statements.
 See [here](https://www.wikidata.org/wiki/User:ProteinBoxBot/evidence#Guidelines_for_Referencing_Databases.2C_Ontologies_and_similar_Web-native_information_entities.)